10 Winning Tips to Boost Team Motivation

 9. Create Pleasant Working Space

 You often tend to overlook the importance of good design on the motivation of members of your team.
 Our immediate workplace environment has a big impact on the state of our minds.
-Create an enjoyable workspace where employees actually look forward to coming back to.
+Create an enjoyable workspace where employees look forward to coming back to.

 10. Optimize the Meetings

 Meetings are a crucial part of running a business.
-But are they actually that effective?
+But are they that effective?
 Let’s quickly refer to these shocking statistics:

 More than $37 billion is spent on unproductive meetings.